Student project // 2013 B.Arch. Undergraduate // Quasi-fictional Archi-film

 By integrating the advancing information technology with the connectivity of the metaverse can we experimentally create a new public space.
 With today’s accessibility to instant data, the library is transforming into a new urban laboratory of gathering and sharing information for the future.
 This new “digital library” emerges, generating a different idea of an information center, a physical space for the virtual world of the computer over the physical scriptures of books and periodicals.
 A new performing function of life for a traditional public building, the birth of this digital library will generate a new form of social interaction and accessibility of sharing information.
-A Compendia, collection of information, binding society with knowledge through multimedia.
+Becoming a compendia, collection of information, binding society with knowledge through multimedia.

 Stanley Kubrick's "2001: A Space Odyssey"

 Plato's "The Allegory of the Cave," Jorge Luis Borges' "The Library of Babel," & Isaac Asimov's "Foundation"

 Vitruvius, Hugh Ferriss, Charles & Ray Eames, Pier Vittorio Aureli, Rem Koolhaas, Louis Kahn, Maya Lin, & Frank Lloyd Wright

 Libraries, Data Centers, Theatres, Museums, & Temples.